Steps Toward Hibben’s Future

 Christian Life and Learning Center

 The CLLC is closing in on 20 years old and therefore getting to the point of needing more than just maintenance.
 The lighting in the gym was just replaced at the beginning of October 2017.
 The gym floor refinishing was just finished and will last for years to come!
+We also recently finished converting our unused stage area into much needed storage.
+The gym walls have gotten a fresh coat of paint.

 Low end to high end estimates